Ozone: Special considerations

 Ozone cannot be stored and transported like other industrial gases (because it quickly decays into diatomic oxygen) and must therefore be produced on site.
 Available ozone generators vary in the arrangement and design of the high-voltage electrodes.
-At production capacities higher than 20 kg per hour, a gas/water tube heat-exchanger may be utilized as ground electrode and assembled with tubular high-voltage electrodes on the gas-side.
+At production capacities higher than 20 kg per hour, a gas/water tube heat-exchanger may be utilised as ground electrode and assembled with tubular high-voltage electrodes on the gas-side.
 The regime of typical gas pressures is around 2 bar absolute in oxygen and 3 bar absolute in air.
 Several megawatts of electrical power may be installed in large facilities, applied as single phase AC current at 50 to 8000 Hz and peak voltages between 3,000 and 20,000 volts.
 Applied voltage is usually inversely related to the applied frequency.

 The dominating parameter influencing ozone generation efficiency is the gas temperature, which is controlled by cooling water temperature and/or gas velocity.
 The cooler the water, the better the ozone synthesis.
 The lower the gas velocity, the higher the concentration (but the lower the net ozone produced).
 At typical industrial conditions, almost 90% of the effective power is dissipated as heat and needs to be removed by a sufficient cooling water flow.

 Because of the high reactivity of ozone, only a few materials may be used like stainless steel (quality 316L), titanium, aluminium (as long as no moisture is present), glass, polytetrafluorethylene, or polyvinylidene fluoride.
 Viton may be used with the restriction of constant mechanical forces and absence of humidity (humidity limitations apply depending on the formulation).
 Hypalon may be used with the restriction that no water comes in contact with it, except for normal atmospheric levels.
 Embrittlement or shrinkage is the common mode of failure of elastomers with exposure to ozone.
 Ozone cracking is the common mode of failure of elastomer seals like O-rings.

 Silicone rubbers are usually adequate for use as gaskets in ozone concentrations below 1 wt%, such as in equipment for accelerated aging of rubber samples.